THE FINE ART OF CREATING A CUSTOM WEDDING DRESS

 STEP 2

 Eventually, a gown is in the making.
-After a final sketch is approved, a written estimate follows, complete with fabric swatches and your measurements are finally taken.
+After a final sketch is approved, a written estimate follows, complete with fabric swatches, and your measurements are finally taken.
 For every gown order, a paper pattern is made.
 Think of the paper pattern as a blueprint, a record with all your dimensions on it.
 From this, most designers (some dressmakers too) work out a muslin.
-The muslin is an actual cotton mock-up and ‘living pattern’ of the gown design, fitted exactly to your body.
+The muslin is a cotton mock-up and ‘living pattern’ of the gown design, fitted exactly to your body.
 Now, think of the muslin as the foundation work—laying all the necessary groundwork upon which your dress will be built.
 This is where most of the fine-tuning is done to get the perfect fit before one cut or stitch goes into the true gown fabric(s).

 STEP 3